 Highlights

-• Preaching and music are both regular elements of Christian worship across the theological spectrum.
+• Preaching and music are both regular elements of Christian worship, yet they often don't interact or inform each other in meaningful ways.

 • About the Author: Noel A. Snyder (PhD, Fuller Theological Seminary) is program manager at the Calvin Institute of Christian Worship at Calvin University and an ordained teaching elder in the Presbyterian Church (USA).